TVLuke/stickerbox/README.md

 ### How to add a new animation

-Any animation is displayed for a number of framed (for example 1000, the number is set in the constant *frames_per_mode*) frames.
+Any animation is displayed for a number of frames (for example 1000, the number is set in the constant *frames_per_mode*).
 After that a new animation is chosen at random.

 To add a new animation at a new function into the **modes.h** file, and add the